kevinwatson/upgrade-my-house/020-chapter-02.md

 1. Click the 'Toggle the video in fullscreen' button to expand to fill the screen and hide the playback controls

 More info with screenshots can be found here: https://superuser.com/a/782409

+## Streaming

+Years ago movie lovers collected VHS tapes, Videodiscs, DVDs, Blu-Rays and other medium and proudly display them on shelves next to their TVs.
+With the invention of streaming platforms, most people have stopped buying medium and started subscribing to all you can eat offerings that are available at the click of a button.
+The convenience of readily-available movies and TV shows and high-speed Internet to the home has largely stopped some from purchasing discs.

+While streaming has many benefits, it also has a number of downsides.
+Some include cost (some say they now pay more subscribing to various streaming services than they paid when they had cable TV), rotating catalogs (where content is only available for a limited time), and advertisements (often the same ones repeating over and over again).
+For households that watch a lot of streaming content, they can also run into data caps that can turn into additional overage fees each month.

+### Self Hosting

+Hosting your own streaming service is an option.
+The advantages for self-hosting include no advertisements, no tracking and no data cap limits.
+No logins are required.
+You can play it back on nearly any device and download the files for offline viewing.
+The disadvantages are that your library will become stale without some work.
+The best of both worlds is to self host the movies you already own and use online streaming services for movies and TV shows you don't own.

+While there are many ways to set up self hosting, here's how I set it up in my home.

+#### Hardware

+1. A server (it could be a PC or Mac)
+1. DVD and Blu-Ray drives
+1. All of your DVDs and Blu-Rays
+1. Optional: A separate computer (laptop or desktop) with a Blu-Ray drive (could be an external drive)

+#### Software

+1. Linux (Ubuntu is my flavor of choice) to host network shares and DLNA services
+1. MiniDLNA to stream to your TVs and other devices https://help.ubuntu.com/community/MiniDLNA
+1. MakeMKV to copy DVDs and Blu-Ray discs https://www.makemkv.com

+#### Setup

+DLNA https://www.dlna.org is a standard that many home devices such as TVs support that can be used to view content on remote devices.
+I use an open source project named MiniDLNA that will serve up the videos using this standard to stream video to our TVs in the house.

+Here are the steps I followed to get a streaming box set up in my home.

+1. Install Linux on the computer (which will act as a server)
+1. Install MiniDLNA
+1. Set up Samba shares so you can copy the video files to and from the server